giacbrd/SmartPipeline/docs/usage.rst

 ----------

-The unit of data of a pipeline is the item, which is represented by :class:`.DataItem` class or a subclass of it.
+The unit of data of a pipeline is the item, which is represented by :class:`.Item` class or a subclass of it.
-Data is kept in the :attr:`.DataItem.payload`, a read-only dictionary.
+Data is kept in the :attr:`.Item.data`, a read-only dictionary.
-Other methods allow to enrich an item with metadata, extra stuff as temporary data or descriptors of the item, so as to isolate in the payload all, and only, the data the pipeline produces.
+Other methods allow to enrich an item with metadata, extra stuff as temporary data or descriptors of the item, so as to isolate in the data all, and only, the data the pipeline produces.
-If the pipeline is going to work on more processes (see later the ``parallel`` parameter) an item must me serializable with `pickle <https://docs.python.org/3/library/pickle.html>`_ module, both its payload and metadata.
+If the pipeline is going to work on more processes (see later the ``parallel`` parameter) an item must me serializable with `pickle <https://docs.python.org/3/library/pickle.html>`_ module, both its data and metadata.

 Defining the source
 -------------------